Crane vessel: History

 In medieval Europe, crane vessels which could be flexibly deployed in the whole port basin were introduced as early as the 14th century.

 During the age of sail, the sheer hulk was used extensively as a floating crane for tasks that required heavy lift.
 At the time, the heaviest single components of ships were the main masts, and sheer hulks were essential for removing and replacing them, but they were also used for other purposes.
 Some crane vessels had engines for propulsion, others needed to be towed with a tugboat.

 In 1920, the 1898-built battleship USS Kearsarge was converted to a crane ship when a crane with a capacity of 250 tons was installed.
 Later it was renamed Crane Ship No. 1.
 It was used, amongst other things, to place guns and other heavy items on other battleships under construction.
 Another remarkable feat was the raising of the submarine USS Squalus in 1939.

 In 1942, the crane ships a.k.a.
-"Heavy Lift Ships" SS Empire Elgar (PQ16), SS Empire Bard (PQ15), and SS Empire Purcell (PQ16) were sent to the Russian Arctic ports of Archangelsk, Murmansk and Molotovsk (since renamed Sererodvinsk).
-Their role was to enable the unloading of the Arctic convoys where port installations were either destroyed by German bombers or were non existent (as at Bakaritsa quay Archangel).
+"Heavy Lift Ships" SS Empire Elgar (PQ 16), SS Empire Bard (PQ 15), and SS Empire Purcell (PQ 16) were sent to the Russian Arctic ports of Arkhangelsk, Murmansk and Molotovsk (since renamed Sererodvinsk).
+Their role was to enable the unloading of the Arctic convoys where port installations were either destroyed by German bombers or were non existent (as at Bakaritsa quay Arkhangelsk).

 In 1949, J. Ray McDermott had Derrick Barge Four built, a barge that was outfitted with a revolving crane capable of lifting 150 tons.
 The arrival of this type of vessel changed the direction of the offshore construction industry.
 Instead of constructing oil platforms in parts, jackets and decks could be built onshore as modules.
 For use in the shallow part of the Gulf of Mexico, the cradle of the offshore industry, these barges sufficed.

 In 1963, Heerema converted a Norwegian tanker, Sunnaas, into a crane vessel with a capacity of 300 tons, the first one in the offshore industry that was ship-shaped.
 It was renamed Global Adventurer.
 This type of crane vessel was better adapted to the harsh environment of the North Sea.